!KO-G!NUING-TARA (LYNX), WIFE OF THE DAWN'S-HEART STAR, JUPITER

 This is what happens when we wake from a dream.
 The dream has unearthed new fragments of consciousness but we have only a few moments to gather them before they burrow back into the unconscious and are lost to us.

 It took me several years to see this parallel.
-When I did see it, I felt that I was in conversation with an elder of the first behaviorally modern humans.
+When I did, I felt that I was in conversation with an elder of the first behaviorally modern humans!

-We cannot know the age of the myth analyzed here, but we do know that it was conserved by (expressed essential values of ) a culture which changed little in at least 40,000 years.
-Bushman tool kits in the nineteenth century were identical to a 40,000-year-old tool kit.
+We cannot know the age of the myth analyzed here, but we do know that it was conserved by (expressed essential values of ) a culture which changed little in at least 44,000 years.
+Bushman tool kits in the nineteenth century were identical to a recently-discovered 44,000-year-old tool kit.

 The image of gathering !haken also makes the point that consciousness is intentional work.
 A baboon or a bird might hunt larvae but would not gather them together.

-This image might not have been understood without amplification (comparison with related images) from alchemy.
+I could not have understood the image without amplifying it (comparing it with related images) from alchemy.

 Senior & Adolphus with alchemical tree of metals